Disclaimer

 A Short Prayer

-Lord, in the midst of the growing persecution of Christians, grant us the faith, courage, and joy of the Carmelite Martyrs of Compiegne.
+Lord, in the midst of the growing persecution of Christians, grant us the faith, courage, and joy of the holy Carmelite Martyrs of Compiegne.
 Amen.

 No comments: